By Tim Isbell, posted 9/8/2023, revised 1/1/2024 to improve speed and structure.

 (Digests are available for every week by clicking below.)

-Here's how it works for me: I carry one of the passages around in my head and heart for a day or two and then move on to the next one.
+Here's how it works for me: I carry one of the passages around in my head and heart for a day or two, then move on to the next.
 Just before going to sleep each night, I read one of the passages and ask the Spirit of Jesus to enlighten me through the night.
 If I'm up during the night, I usually take another look at that passage and head back to bed.
 By morning, the Spirit of Jesus usually enlightens me about the passage.
 It's surprising how often a scripture from the present or previous week helps me deal with something or some conversation.

 Blessings, Tim